grnet/djnro/docs/installation/install.md

 Take the time to read the default settings at the top of the script and run it with `--help`.
 The templates are based on assumptions that may not match your setup; they are mostly provided as a proof of concept.

-*attention*
 **The `adminlist` and `servdata` views are commented out by default in `djnro/urls.py`.
-Make sure you protect them (SSL, ACL and/or authentication) at the HTTP server before you enable them, as they may expose private/sensitive data.**
+Make sure you protect them (TLS, ACL and/or authentication) at the HTTP server before you enable them, as they may expose private/sensitive data.**

 ## Next Steps (Branding)

 The majority of branding is done via the NRO variables in local_settings.py.
 You might also want to change the logo of the application.
-Within the static/img/eduroam_branding folder you will find the XCF files logo_holder, logo_small.
+Within the `static/img/eduroam_branding` folder you will find the XCF files logo_holder, logo_small.

 ## Upgrade Instructions